Quick summary

 During an inspection, the inspector may ask you to do a number of things and you are obliged to comply.
 For example:

-• Inspection purchases: the inspector may make an inspection purchase from you, even without revealing his or her identity.
+- Inspection purchase: The inspector may make an inspection purchase from you, even without revealing his or her identity.

 After the inspection, the inspector evaluates the information gathered and may decide on further action based on the findings.
 The CTIA also prepares a written report containing a description and the results of the inspection.
 However, it does not contain any sanctions that may be imposed, only information on what violation of the rules has occurred.

-What you risk if you do not comply with the rules
+What you risk if you do not follow the rules

 The inspector can take a number of measures on the spot:

 You are obliged to comply with the inspector.
-However, you can then object to the order in writing within 3 working days of the inspection.
+However, you can then object to the order in writing no later than 3 working days after the inspection.

 Tip for article